Chicken Molting

 Additionally, keeping a consistent light schedule can help, as egg laying is influenced by the amount of light chickens are exposed to.
 However, it’s important to use artificial lighting judiciously and not disrupt the chickens’ natural cycles.
 I personally do not use this as I believe it shortens the life cycle of the chicken.

-Lastly, providing supplemental vitamins and minerals can support overall health, potentially aiding in quicker recovery from moulting and a return to regular egg production.
-By addressing these areas, keepers can help their chickens through the moulting process and minimize the duration of reduced egg production.
+Lastly, providing supplemental vitamins and minerals can support overall health, potentially aiding in quicker recovery from molting and a return to regular egg production.
+By addressing these areas, keepers can help their chickens through the molting process and minimize the duration of reduced egg production.

 8.1.Environmental Adjustments